Zanthed/eridan.me/content/blog/2021/sysadmins-guide-to-java-minecraft-server-hosting.md

 See these great Stackoverflow<sup>[i]</sup> answers on threading<sup>[i]</sup> and synchrony.

-Relation to Java Minecraft
+### Relation to Java Minecraft
 Before getting to the VPS part, let's wrap it up by explaining how this ties in with Java Minecraft.

 You're probably familiar with the infamous never-ending losing war of how terribly unoptimised chunk rendering and chunk generation is in Minecraft.
 There are plenty more examples, but these two have been problems since day-one.
 Minecraft heavily relies on single-threaded synchronous operations, being on the main thread.
 Even as of 1.17, Minecraft is still extremely single-threaded reliant even on chunk operations.
 There are some multi-threaded or asynchronous operations like disk I/O and Netty supporting multiple threads.
 But even then, async and multi-threading are not magic performance changers or black or white if there are many<sup>[i]</sup> other<sup>[i]</sup> problems<sup>[i]</sup>.
 Notch admits Java not being the fastest.

 It is so difficult to implement asynchronous execution on many things on Java Minecraft, that even PaperMC<sup>[i]</sup> developers<sup>[i]</sup> have made jokes about it or repeat themselves because it's not magic, black or white, or trivial<sup>[i]</sup> to implement<sup>[i]</sup>.
 Asynchronous tasks for Minecraft will forever be experimental, no matter how much people push for it and promote new "revelations in async technology".
 You need to focus on solving other problems with your setup instead of telling yourself async is a magic bullet.
 Plugins need to be async and thread-safe and thousands of lines of code in Minecraft need to be rewritten to be async and thread safe.

-Relation to VPS's
+### Relation to VPS's
 So, it's safe to say you need high single-core performance to compensate for the poor programming, and you definitely don't want a shared vCPU.
 Providers may offer what is known as "dedicated CPU usage" or just a dedicated CPU.
 You still have a virtual machine given to you, but you are given a dedicated CPU core(s) that are not shared.
 These are going to be your best bet for high core performance, even on multi-threaded operations for things like your operating system.
 No one else is on these cores, but you.
 For Minecraft, it's suggested at least 2 or 4 dedicated cores.
 They may cost a tad bit, but not as crazy as buying a full dedicated server.

-"Need to buy more RAM!"
+### "Need to buy more RAM!"
 You're not wrong.
 Java Minecraft is extremely needy of memory, no matter what it is you are doing.
-Aikar, a PaperMC developer, stresses the importance of using 6-10GB of memory minimum, no matter how many players you have or what you're doing to give plenty of head room for the GC.
+Aikar, a PaperMC developer, stresses the importance of using 6-10GB of memory *minimum*, no matter how many players you have or what you're doing to give plenty of head room for the GC.
 Unfortunately, RAM has turned into a marketing term for Minecraft server hosting.
 Providers love stressing about how they have so much memory and charge at either too cheap prices or too high prices, and all still have poor quality because they miss more key things as I have mentioned before relating to processing power and load.
 Stay away from Minecraft server hosting providers, but you will definitely need a lot of memory here.
 Make sure you leave headroom memory for the operating system too, something people easily forget.

 Error correction code memory (ECC) DIMMs are hardware memory modules (DIMMs) that attempt to correct any memory errors that may occur, such as cosmic bit flipping or other non-deterministic sources of memory interference, especially on the cells.
 ECC can mitigate row hammer bitflips on the DIMMs as well.
 Because of how memory intensive Minecraft is and to avoid unexplainable weird errors that may be caused by it, try to consider it when possible as it's not<sup>[i]</sup> totally<sup>[i]</sup> far<sup>[i]</sup> fetched<sup>[i]</sup>.

-Storage
+### Storage
 Just buy NVMe.
 Please.
 Though SATA RAID 10 can provide improved performance and data integrity compared to typical SATA if you cannot get NVMe.
 Make sure you do not purchase DRAMless SSDs.
 They are not useless, but in a server environment their purpose is out of their league here.
 Especially as you start to fill up the SSD and the performance boggles down to even slower than 7200 RPM HDDs because lack of DRAM cache.

-Multi-Socket Motherboards and NUMA
+### Multi-Socket Motherboards and NUMA
 Multi-socket, typically dual-socket, motherboards are not black/white.
 They don't magically "team" together to do processing.
 Non-uniform memory access (NUMA) is used to achieve this.
 NUMA requires a fair bit of configuration and may be a learning curve for some people.
 Software needs to be NUMA aware (Java supports this with the -XX:+UseNUMA flag) and thread affinity is necessary for resource management and delegation to make the fullest extent of performance possible with multiple processors and keep latency low (some software can handle this itself by making it NUMA aware).
 If you do happen to understand NUMA very well and know how to set it all up correctly, it would definitely yield great results only on newer Java versions.

-Server Operating Systems and Hypervisors
+## Server Operating Systems and Hypervisors
 If you purchased a full dedicated server or have the hardware for, I suggest looking into Windows Server and Hyper-V with Arch Linux as the guest.
 Hyper-V features core scheduling<sup>[i]</sup> for SMT to decide on improved performance or stricter guest isolation, Generation 2<sup>[i]</sup> VMs support larger drives (GPT), safer disk images with VHDX (and higher performance!)<sup>[i]</sup>, safer and easier migration and backups, and less legacy code or hardware used<sup>[i]</sup>.
 SR-IOV compatible network adapters are natively supported by Hyper-V<sup>[i]</sup>.

 Avoid Virtualbox at all costs.
 It has very weak guest isolation due to the bloat/absurd amount of guest-host features<sup>[i]</sup>, a terrible security<sup>[i]</sup> track record<sup>[i]</sup>, poor security<sup>[i]</sup> researcher communication<sup>[i]</sup>, and is only a type-2 hypervisor.